-So now, we know our long-term goals; we have prioritized our most important goals; and we believe that they are possible.
-It is time for the most important step of all – doing the work.
+So now, we know our long-term goals; we have prioritized our most important goals; we believe that they are possible.
+It is time for the most important step of all–doing the work.

 4. Take Massive Action

-For every person, there is the good news and there is the bad news.
+For every person, there is good news and there is bad news.

 Things may come to those who wait, but only the things left by those who hustle.Abraham Lincoln